Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Besov-Lipschitz space and maximal functions of means of differences

-\begin{proof} The proof of Theorem \ref{theorem5} is alike to the proof of Theorem \ref{theorem4} and thus we will just sketch it.
+\begin{proof}[Proof Of Theorem \ref{theorem5}] The proof of Theorem \ref{theorem5} is alike to the proof of Theorem \ref{theorem4} and thus we will just sketch it.
 In this proof we still consider the number $r$ appearing in Definition \ref{definition5} equals the number $r$ appearing in Definition \ref{definition2}.
 We first prove the counterpart of (\ref{eq370}), that is,

 when $0<p\leq\infty$, $0<q\leq\infty$, $\frac{n}{p}<s<L$ and for every $r\in\bbbr$ with $\frac{n}{s}<r<p$.
 By using Lemma \ref{lemma1}, we still have (\ref{eq372}) with $S_k^*f(x)$ given in (\ref{eq371}).
 If $1\leq p\leq\infty$, we use Minkowski's inequality for $L^p(\bbbr^n)$-norms, Remark \ref{remark12} and the mapping property of Hardy-Littlewood maximal function in a sequence and obtain the following